-Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? \Box Yes \boxtimes No
+Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? \square Yes \square No

 C20.
 Common Application: Question removed from CDS.

 EARLY DECISION AND EARLY ACTION PLANS